Hanging on in the Windy City

 “Of course, today packing houses have moved to wherever the feed lots are, there are no more railroads to speak of.
 So there Chicago is a different city to a great extent.
 It’s lost a lot of its uniqueness, as most cities do nowadays.
 You get off at an airport you don’t know what city you’re in — there’s Howard Johnson, there’s Marriott, there’s the Red Lobster, there’s the golden arches of McDonald’s.
 But when it comes to buildings, Chicago still has a certain excitement.

 “And the Lake!
 Up against that, in the heart of the city, there’s a lake!
 People can come here to the beach in the summertime — I mean people of modest incomes and poor people — without traveling for miles and miles and miles.
 Right in the heart of the city!
-And it’s crowded o a hot afternoon in the summertime.
+And it’s crowded on a hot afternoon in the summertime.
 So this is Chicago.”

 All this and more Studs rattles off in answer to one question.
 (I left out a chunk about Mrs. Potter Palmer and other of Chicago’s early arts patrons, the Lillian Hellman play The Little Foxes, and Jane Addams’ Hull House.)
 That afternoon, I had met a Playboy editor who had lunched with Studs a few weeks earlier.
 He’d told me to expect an easy interview.
 There would be no monosyllabic answers from the master interviewer, a man who clearly loves to talk.
 His half-dozen books of oral history (the last of which, “The Good War”, won a Pulitzer Prize in 1985) demonstrate Studs’ uncanny ability to put strangers at ease and engage them in heartfelt conversation.
 It turns out that Studs is just as engaging when the other guy’s holding the mike.
 He even offers me some advice on whether certain of his remarks would be allowed to see print (one such zinger refers to the word “liberal” having taken on a pejorative connotation during the presidential race: “The phrase used to be ‘card-carrying Communist.’
 So now it’s ‘liberal,’ and I say five years from now it will be ‘card-carrying moderate.’
 And five years after that — ‘He’s a card-carrying sane person.’”).